fernandomacia/GalaxyWeather/README.md

 # GalaxyWeather

-This template should help get you started developing with Vue 3 in Vite.
+Application to check the weather and weather forecast for a city Vue 3 in Vite.

 ## Requirements